LyonSyonII/hunt-rs/README.md

     -s, --simple   Prints without formatting (without "Contains:" and "Exact:")
                    Useful for pairing it with other commands like xargs

+    -ss            Same as -s, but without sorting the output

         --help     Print help information